 The system consists of an Azure web application and a mobile app client (Android, iOS and UWP supported).
 Data stored locally on mobile devices are encrypted as per HIPAA requirements.
 The system uses and supports FHIR - an international standard for storing and exchanging data between medical facilities.

 - User management (including federated login, multi-factor authentication, phone passcode; managing user profiles);

 - Educational resources (Azure access and sync with local database);

 - Calendar and appointments;

 - Health History;

-A cross-platform solution has been created on Xamarin.
-The database is hosted in Azure, Azure blob storage is used for storing big files.
+A cross-platform solution has been created on top of Xamarin.
+The database is hosted in Azure and Azure blob storage is used for storing big files.
 Admin features are implemented in an ASP .NET MVC web interface.

 Each user’s health records are stored in a specific format regulated by an FHIR (Fast Healthcare Interoperability Resources) standard.
 All healthcare-related records should be compliant with this standard.
-This made the team create another layer of users – FHIR users, which would be then linked to the user data stored in the Azure SQL database.
+The team created another layer of users – FHIR users, which would then be linked to the user data stored in the Azure SQL database.